datacarpentry/image-processing/_episodes/09-contours.md

 boundaries of objects in an image."
 ---

-In this episode, we will learn how to use OpenCV functions to find the *contours* of the objects in an image.
+In this episode, we will learn how to use skimage functions to find the *contours* of the objects in an image.
 A contour is a closed curve of points or line segments, representing the boundaries of an object in an image.
 In other words, contours represent the shapes of objects found in an image.
 If